gabrielbarbosacandido/ebury-challenge/README.md

 # ebury-challenge

-This challenge involves building a data pipeline to extract customer transaction data from a CSV filesystem.
-The challenge requires the use of on-premises resources, and the data platform stack consists of the following tools.
-In addition to extracting data, they were cleaned in the clean layer, modeled in the mart layer, and aggregated in the analytics layer.
+The challenge involves extracting data from a CSV file and storing it in a raw layer within a PostgreSQL database.
+This raw data is then processed through several stages, including data cleaning, type conversion, dimensional modeling, and insights generation via data aggregations.
+The challenge requires the use of on-premises resources, and to address this, the following data stack was employed.

 - **Infra**: Docker
 - **Storage**: Postgres